zdk/pg-search-thai/README.md

 - Install _libthai_ and _libiconv_ on your local system.

-- Install the extension, at project root directory, you can simply run:
+- Install the extension from source, go to project root directory (`cd pg-search-thai`).
+Then, you can simply run:

      ````make all
      ````
-- But, if you would like to just install the thai parser, just go into thai_parser directory, compile and install it, like so:
+- If you would like to install only the thai parser, just go into thai_parser directory.
+Then, compile and install it, like so:

      ````cd thai_parser; make; make install
      ````
+- And, for Debian/Ubuntu Linux, there is a [.deb package](http://zdk.blinkenshell.org/pg-search-thai_1-1_amd64.deb) file which you could install it with `dpkg -i <file>.deb`

 ##Usage

-- Start up **psql** and type:
+- Start the **psql** console ( Or any postgresql client, **pgAdmin** for instance ) and create the extension you have just installed by typing following commands:

      ```CREATE EXTENSION thai_parser;
      CREATE TEXT SEARCH CONFIGURATION thaicfg (PARSER = thai_parser);